-Here is a step by step plan on how to install Read the Docs.
+Here is a step by step guide on how to install Read the Docs.
 It will get you to a point of having a local running instance.

 Next, install the dependencies using

 This may take a while, so go grab a beverage.
-When it’s done, build your database:
+When it’s done, build the database:

 python manage.py migrate